defense for a Japanese sword when shipping is a sturdy well

 constructed package.
 A strong package along with a reliable

 carrier is essential to protecting your valued sword.
+REGISTERED mail is the most secure option and should be used whenever possible.
+Insurance

 is fine, but it will not replace your one of a kind blade if it is lost